-Required Readings: You are expected to obtain copies of the eight books listed in the syllabus class schedule, as well as a set of journal articles.
-The books have been ordered at the campus bookstore.
+Required Readings: You are expected to obtain copies of the eight books listed in the syllabus class schedule, as well as two books that we select to read during the last weeks of the semester.
+The first eight books have been ordered at the campus bookstore.
 You might also find used copies at abebooks.com, amazon.com or other used-book websites.